 New analysis in the latest PwC-Demos Good Growth for Cities report shows that the UK cities and towns hardest hit by the economic fallout from the pandemic are likely to make the fastest recovery, but are expected to be worse off than at the beginning of the pandemic compared to more resilient places.

-Cities and towns hardest hit during the pandemic, such as Bradford, Liverpool and Southend have seen their economies decrease by more than 12.5% in 2020, yet are among those with the strongest projected GVA growth rates for 2021.
-These cities are predicted to recover faster than others in 2021, with growth rates of 5.3% and higher.
+Towns hit hard during the pandemic, such as Medway and Southend have seen their economies decrease by more than 12.7% and below in 2020 yet are projected with strong GVA growth rates for 2021.
+These towns are predicted to recover more effectively than others in 2021, with growth rates of 5.7% and 5.3% respectively.

 As the business sectors most impacted by restrictions reopen, the cities most negatively affected due to their sectoral mix will see faster recoveries.
 However, a return to pre-pandemic conditions will not necessarily instigate a dramatic upturn in economic activity and these city economies will still be smaller in 2021 than they were in 2019.